-I suggest manually pinning AND using a scheduling tool like Tailwind and/or BoardBooster.
-I personally use both to make my life much easier.
+I like to mix it up with some manual pinning AND using a scheduling tool like Tailwind and/or BoardBooster.

-I pop pins into Tailwind for the week and set it on autopilot.
-Doesn’t get much easier than that!
+Every Sunday I pop pins into Tailwind for the week and set it on autopilot.

-And then I use BoardBooster to schedule my own pins to Pinterest group boards multiple times each day for even more exposure on the interwebs.
-Promote, promote, promote!
+And I use BoardBooster to schedule my own pins to Pinterest group boards multiple times each day for even more exposure on the interwebs.

 I freakin’ love Facebook.